section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 For the final code, you can look at this [GitHub Repository](https://github.com/zolomohan/rn-firebase-phone-auth).

-This will be the folder structre of the application.
+This will be the folder structure of the application.

 ![Folder Structure](folder_structure.png)